May 9, 1502 - Christopher Columbus left Spain for his final trip to the Western Hemisphere.

 May 9, 1973 – “Paper Moon,” a movie version of Alabama author Joe David Brown's book “Addie Pray,” was released.

 May 9, 1973 - Johnny Bench hit three homeruns in a game off Steve Carlton.
 It was the second time he had achieved the feat.

 May 9, 1974 – Tal Stuart Jr. presented Bruce Hutcheson with the D.T.
 Stuart Sportsmanship Trophy during Sparta Academy’s athletics awards banquet on this Thursday night at the Holiday Inn in Evergreen, Ala.

-May 9, 1974 – During the Watergate scandal, the United States House Committee on the Judiciary opened formal and public impeachment hearings against President Richard Nixon.
-The impeachment was the result of the scandal involving the bungled burglary of the offices of the Democratic National Committee in the Watergate apartment complex in Washington, D.C., on June 23, 1972.
-Eventually, it was learned that there was a criminal cover-up that went all the way to the White House.
+May 9, 1974 – During the Watergate scandal, the United States House Committee on the Judiciary opened formal and public impeachment hearings against President Richard Nixon, the result of the scandal involving the bungled burglary of the offices of the Democratic National Committee in the Watergate apartment complex in Washington, D.C., on June 23, 1972.

 May 9, 1980 – Evergreen, Ala. native Clint Jackson continued unbeaten as a professional boxer by knocking out Priciliano “Zip” Castillo of Corpus Christi, Texas in the third round of a bout fought in Nashville, Tenn.
 The fight was Jackson’s seventh as a pro, and he’d won all but the first (an unanimous decision) by knock-outs.

 May 9, 1983 - Deatrich Wise of Evergreen, Ala. showed both the Grand Champion and Reserve Grand Champion at the 18th annual Conecuh County FFA and 4-H Market Hog Show held on this Monday morning at the Evergreen Cooperative Stockyard Show Arena.